TorbenTK/UnityCardboard-BloklandVR/README.md

 None of the code is copyrighted: every snippet is open source.
 So feel free to use it yourself ;)

+> NOTE: While most of the code and annotations are in English, names and in game instructions are in Dutch.

 GOAL OF THIS REPOSITORY
 ==================================================
 The code was written for a two week spanning 'hackathon'.
 The goal was for students to show their skills and to demonstrate what can be made in the span of two weeks.